 The importance of effective committee performance cannot be underestimated, and the responsibility rests primarily on the committee Chairs.

 - Council Bylaws, Revised December 2014

 Committees are essential to the work Council does.
-Find more information about these committees on their own pages:
+Find more information about these committees, including attendance, on their own pages:

 Additional information on committees can be found in the bylaws, also copied below:

 A. General Rules of Operation:

 1. The committee members will be selected by the Moderator during the spring transition period with the exception of the Executive Committee and the Judiciary Committee.

 2. The committee members will elect a chair and a recorder for their committee.
 At Fall Retreat a regular meeting time that is convenient to all will be established.